 Similarly, you'll want a hard surface on which to work, such as a workbench, or even a hardwood floor.
 (You should probably clean said section of floor first.)
 A bowl to hold loose screws never hurt anyone, either.
 Avoid rugs and carpets; take your socks off if you're especially superstitious, and don't wear a fuzzy sweater.

 Unsurprisingly, you've got to open up your PC before you do any work inside of it.
 (Apologies for the absolute mess of wires inside mine; you keep things as clean as you can, but at a certain point, you just accept the chaos for what it is.)

 Since you've opened up your computer, it never hurts to grab a can of compressed air and blow the dust out of everything.

 The heatsink is the part of your computer that connects to your processor on one end, and your fan on the other end.
+You may also have a simple fan instead.
 The heatsink's function is to collect and dissipate heat generated by the CPU.
-As such, you'll have to remove it before you can access the CPU itself.
+The fan's function is to provide cool air inside your PC.
+As such, you'll have to remove either one before you can access the CPU itself.

 7. Clean off the old thermal paste.

-Technically, the world wouldn't end if you leave old thermal paste on your heatsink.
+Technically, the world wouldn't end if you leave old thermal paste on your heatsink or fan.
 But since you're about to apply a new coat anyway, it's better to get rid of the old stuff and start fresh.
 (You don't want a layer of thermal paste on top of another layer of thermal paste, since this would reduce its conductivity and render the heatsink less effective.)